gzoller/ScalaJack/README.md

 using Scala 3.4.1 on JDK 21 LTS version.

 ScalaJack is a very fast, seamless serialization engine for unstructured data types designed to require a bare minimum of extra code to serialize a class.
-ScalaJack supports JSON and MsgPack as part of its focus on over-the-wire data and message/event transport.
+ScalaJack supports JSON in its focus on over-the-wire data and message/event transport.
+(We looked at offering MsgPack support, but to our surprise benchmarks showed that MsgPack serialization had about 25% slower write performance and 45% slower read performance than JSON, so for now we're sticking with just JSON support.)

 Advanced Features: